sveronneau/scc-findings-notifications/g-chat/README.md

 - [Cloud Function](https://cloud.google.com/functions)
 - [Secrets Manager](https://cloud.google.com/secret-manager)

-The Cloud Function is written in Node.js which will parse the Pub/Sub event and send the details to a Google Chat Webhook using a Card message with the Google Chat API.
+The Cloud Function is written in Node.js which will parse the Pub/Sub event and send the details to a Google Chat Webhook using the a Card message with the Google Chat API.

 ## Prerequisites